jeffreykegler/hoonlint/misc/whitespace.md

 ## 1-running hoons

-The head of a 1-running hoon should occur on the rune line, one stop after the anchor column.
+The head of a 1-running hoon should occur on the rune line, tightly aligned.
+The running may either be joined or split.
+If split, the running
-The running should occur one vertical gap after the head, and should be indented one stop after the anchor column.
+should occur one vertical gap after the head, and should be indented one stop after the anchor column.
-Header comments in a 1-running hoon should be aligned at the anchor column of the parent hoon.

-As a special case, the running may start on the same line as the head of the 1-running hoon.
-In this case, the first line of the running may be a horizontal sub-running.
+If joined, the running should be tightly aligned.

+If vertical gap occurs between the head and the running, the inter-comment column is the column location of the running, and the pre-column is not defined.

+[ TODO: Recheck the 1-running description against the code. ]

 ## Runnings